archscorer/archscorer/README.md

 ### Documentation snippets

+* shootoff is markerd under the type of a course.
+If creating new shootoff course, make sure to assign it correct type.
-* shootoff is currently set up so, that from rounds we look courses, that name contains word 'shootoff'.
-If such appears, it is not used to compute sum, but its score is used for ordering if it is real value (not 0, null, undefined).
+  Courses with type 's' are not used to compute sum, but its score is used for ordering if it is real value (not 0, null, undefined).
+  In addition, it is not checked, but 'shootoff' course should appear only once per event.